draptik/2024-mutation-testing/presentation/slides.md

 - Short answer: YES
 - The mutation testing framework has to recompile the production code for every mutation!
-- BUT: These frameworks have smart heuristics for short circuiting
+- BUT: **These frameworks have smart heuristics for short circuiting**
 - CI: Don't include this in normal commits
 - CI: "Nightly", or local (for exploratory analysis)
 - Google uses Mutation Testing on really large projects: https://research.google/pubs/practical-mutation-testing-at-scale-a-view-from-google/
+  - It is still slow

 <img
   class="absolute top-5 right-50 h-25"